 C. Strict aerobic bacteria (i.e., require oxygen for growth), such as Pseudomonas spp., tend to grow toward the surface of the broth,

 D. Strictly anaerobic bacteria (i.e., those that cannot grow in the presence of oxygen) grow at the bottom of the broth.

 Uses of Thioglycollate broth

-- Thioglycollate broth is used to find out growth characteristics of various bacteria based on their oxygen requirements.
+- Thioglycollate broth is used to find out the growth characteristics of various bacteria based on their oxygen requirements.

 Composition of Thioglycollate broth

 - Cystine and casein: They supply carbon and nitrogenous compounds,